gloveboxes/Azure-Sphere-Learning-Path/Lab 3 - Control an Azure Sphere with Device Twins and Direct Methods/README.md

 ---

-## Connecting IoT Central Settings and Commands
+## Implementing Azure IoT Central Settings and Commands

 Now that Azure IoT Central **Settings** and **Commands** have been configured we need to connect those actions with code in the application.